Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Feeding by Weight: Puppies

-Again, we urge you to refer to each raw food company’s individual feeding guide or use a feeding calculator to work out what would be the best amount to feed your puppy or dog.
-Speak to your vet if your dog is underweight or overweight to work out a meal plan that would best suit them.
+We urge you to refer to each raw food company’s individual feeding guide or use a feeding calculator to work out what would be the best amount to feed your puppy or dog.
+Speak to your vet if your dog is underweight or overweight to work out a meal plan that will suit them.

 Puppy’s Weight Daily Feeding Recommendation (Grams)